How Walmart Intimidates People to Not Buy Plan B

 Posted Jun 23, 2010

 Plan B is emergency contraception.
-It has fewer side effects than many of the over-the-the counter pills that are sold at Walmart and it is supposed to be available to anyone who is seventeen or older without a prescription.
+It has fewer side effects than many of the over-the-counter pills that are sold at Walmart, and it is supposed to be available to anyone who is 17 or older without a prescription.
 The only catch is that drug stores keep Plan B behind the pharmacy counter.
 I suppose this is meant to discourage or humiliate the person who needs emergency contraception by forcing them to wait in line and then ask for it in front of other customers.

 "And why not?"